open-education-api/specification/docs/home.md

 ---
 # Open Education API

-Educational institutes are increasingly sharing educational data: with their students using apps, within the institution between different systems, or with other institutions.
-The underlying data, however, for these apps are stored in different systems (i.e. databases), both within and outside the educational institutes.
-And for apps to communicate with these various systems, a set of definitions known as an [API (Application Programming Interface)](https://en.wikipedia.org/wiki/API) is required.
+Educational institutes are increasingly sharing educational data: with their students via apps, between different systems within the institution, and with other institutions.

+The underlying data, however, are stored in various systems (i.e. databases), both within and outside the educational institutes.
+And to be able to  communicate with these systems, a set of definitions known as an [API (Application Programming Interface)](https://en.wikipedia.org/wiki/API) is required.

 Of course, each school, college, or university can develop their own APIs, but this is a time-consuming and costly process.
 That is why the Open Education API, known in Dutch as the ‘Open Onderwijs API’ (OOAPI) was created.
 This [open API](technical/), (or public API) is the result of a collaboration between several education institutes and suppliers in the Netherlands and is facilitated by [SURF](https://www.surf.nl/) (collectively known as the [Community](community/)).

 The OOAPI conforms to the design principles of [REST](technical/) (Representational State Transfer) - a flexible, lightweight way of integrating applications.
-Within the Community, the OOAPI is constantly being defined and developed so that new and existing apps can efficiently process education data as required.
+Within the Community, the OOAPI is constantly being defined and developed so that new and existing education data can be efficiently processed.

 For a brief introduction to the OOAPI, please take a look at the short video below: